Grandfather Dearest

 The Dinner

 The crowd assembling around me had gathered for a reunion.
 Every child still alive was in attendance.
 It was a spread unlike any I had seen in my travels in Vietnam.
 Sweet and savory kebabs, Vietnamese BBQ pork, chicken simmered in turmeric, chilled rice noodle and mung bean salad, sliced pineapple, BBQ skewered shrimp, stuffed bitter melon soup, stuffed grape leaves, chicken stew with wood mushrooms and rice, Vietnamese style charcuterie with fresh salami and a terrine comprising different colored forcemeats, wood mushrooms, spinach and carrots, rice crackers and an assortment of other flavored salts and dipping sauces.
-And that my friends was the first course.
+That, my friends, was the first course.

 We began to eat in mass.
 The beer started to flow, and the cheers and glasses clanging together became a rising den in the small storefront on the town’s Main Street.
 It was, after all, a celebration.
 As the craftsmen and their chopsticks worked their magic, we slowly and methodically deconstructed the table’s contents.
 But like magic, the more we consumed, the more there seemed to be.
 As one plate was removed, another appeared.
 Coconut curry chicken stew with taro, carrots, cilantro, and coconut flour baguettes, slightly sweet and wonderfully decadent for soaking up the creamy curry broth, mung bean, and rice cakes in preparation for the new year and on we ate.